Tsutomu Miyazaki

 Tsutomu Miyazaki (宮﨑 勤, Miyazaki Tsutomu) was a Japanese serial killer who murdered four young girls in Tokyo and Saitama Prefecture between August 1988 and June 1989.
 He abducted and killed the girls, aged from 4 to 7, in his car before dismembering them and molesting their corpses.
 He also engaged in cannibalism, preserved body parts as trophies, and taunted the families of his victims.

 Miyazaki was arrested in Hachiōji in July 1989 after being confronted while taking nude photographs of a young girl.
 He was diagnosed as having one or more personality disorders, but was determined by authorities to be sane and aware of his crimes and their consequences.
 Miyazaki was sentenced to death in 1997 and was executed by hanging in 2008.

-Miyazaki was dubbed the "Otaku Murderer" due to his extensive collection of pornography and horror videotapes, which was misrepresented by the media as being primarily anime and manga.
-This triggered a widespread moral panic against otaku in Japan.
+Miyazaki was dubbed the "Otaku Murderer" due to his extensive collection of anime, manga, horror videotapes and hentai as well as various other forms of pornography.
+This triggered a widespread moral panic against otaku in Japan, similar to the Satanic Panic in America.

 Early life

-Tsutomu Miyazaki was born on 21 August 1962 in Itsukaichi, Tokyo, the eldest son of a wealthy family.
-He was born premature and had a rare birth defect that caused his hand joints to be fused together, preventing him from being able to bend his wrists upwards.
+Tsutomu Miyazaki was born on 21 August 1962 in Itsukaichi, Tokyo, the son of a wealthy family.
+He was born premature and had the rare birth defect radioulnar synostosis that caused his hand joints to be fused together, making him unable to bend his wrists upwards.
 Miyazaki's family operated a regional newspaper company and were well known in Itsukaichi, where his grandfather and great-grandfather had served on the town council.
 Due to his parents being busy, he was mainly raised by his grandfather and an intellectually disabled man the family hired as a nanny.